Cianan-R/hackathon/kdbquiz_challenge/kdbquiz.md

-KDB+ Quiz
+# KDB+ Quiz

-Preresequites:
+## Preresequites:

-KDB+ questions/answers in a predefined dictionary
+- KDB+ questions in a predefined dictionary that can be loaded in

-Problem Definition:
+## Problem Definition:

 This problem is to create a kdb+ quiz system that sends out questions about kdb to its users at timed intervals, can receive each user’s answer to correct, and tallies up the scores to finally present a winner at the end of the quiz.